-Take a cue from Emily Henderson and add a dynamic pop of color by installing patterned floor tile.
-We're loving the way it offsets the crisp white, well, everything.
+Take a cue from Emily Henderson and add a dynamic pop of color by installing patterned blue floor tile.
+We're loving the way it offsets the crisp white, well, everything and adds subtle coastal flair.
 The edited approach to decor and materials is also worth noting.

 11. Embrace unique architecture.

-In this 1920s-era pool house bathroom the architecture is the star of the show.
-The sloped ceiling with exposed beams and skylights add intriguing angles while the retro artwork adds charming personality.
-The luxurious steam shower doesn't hurt either.
+In this 1920s-era pool house bathroom, the architecture is the star of the show.
+The sloped ceiling with exposed beams and skylights provide intriguing angles while the retro artwork adds charming personality.
+The luxurious walk-in shower doesn't hurt either.

 12. Invest in eye-catching artwork.

 We're pretty much obsessed with this white farmhouse bathroom with concrete floors designed by Leanne Ford.
 The striking black-and-white work of art provides a beautiful backdrop for the modern bathtub-shower combo.
 And can we talk about those arched French doors?
 Swoon.